A little about Lynne…

 ABOUT THIS BLOG

-I’ve called this blog Head to Head, Heart to Heart because it kind of encapsulates what I get out of creative writing, and what is probably amongst the many motivations for many writers.
+I began this blog in March 2016 and I’ve called it Head to Head, Heart to Heart because it kind of encapsulates what I get out of creative writing, and what is probably amongst the many motivations for many writers.
 That conveying of ideas and observations that come from the mind which is forever busy, but also the feelings about life, relationships and what it means to be human.

 I chose the tagline of On Writing, Art, And The Creative Life: The Ebb And The Flow to describe the creative energy highs when the waves are rolling in, ideas, expression and feeling splashing madly in all directions against the rocks, ideas bouncing off each other, but also the inevitable stagnant low energy periods when for whatever reason the tide has gone out, leaving us feeling lacking.
 But as I have learnt myself in midlife, just living is like this too, and we need to embrace it all, go with the flow as the Taoists say – to get the most out of the highs we have to learn from the lows, be comfortable with them to provide a kind of grounding.
 And success or failure (whatever these are deemed to be), we have to go on with out creative life, because it is simply who we are and what we do.

 Blogging topics will include all kinds of things about writing, art and the creative life, matters of the head and matters of the heart, not so much tips on writing which are covered very well elsewhere (though some may creep in later on) – but more about the creative process.
 Other subject ‘categories’ will include nature, psychology and philosophy, to share my interests with you, and of course I very much welcome comments.